Nikhilk91/Dashboard-and-Visualization/Lab8/README.md

 Although in this particular case we lack data to show any trend, so we are not including this section in the visual.

 The above mentioned three types combined with a claim made in a visual helps users in taking a better decision.

-**In Future -**
-I could possible try to integrate it further into my old visualization and my redesigned version to give the student a better picture of the university.
-This would create a dashboard that would help the prospective student in learning both about the MSIS program in form of course tracks and skills that could be achieved and a comparison with other universities based on their preferences of ranking, student teacher ratio and acceptance rate of the university.